 One of the nicest things about rotisserie cooking on your BBQ is, once you get it setup and running, there's not much to do but sit in the shade with a cold beer, listen to it go round and round and wait for those magnificent BBQ smells.

-For this rotisserie recipe we're cooking a sirloin roast, quite likely the most flavorful cuts of beef.
+For this rotisserie recipe we're cooking a sirloin roast, quite likely the most flavorful cuts of beef you'll find.

-And just to give this flavor a slight tweak we're marinating the beef in a root beer marinade.
+And just to give this flavor a slight tweak we're pre-soaking the beef in a root beer marinade.

 The unusal taste of root beer seems to be a perfect partner to complement the taste of sirloin beef, the licorice and cinnamon accents I think.